Luxizzle/discordful/README.md

 ## Examples

-[discordful-bot](https://github.com/Luxizzle/discordful-bot) - A bot made with discordful
+ - [discordful-bot](https://github.com/Luxizzle/discordful-bot) - A bot made with discordful

+### Blog posts
+ - [The Discordful pipeline](http://lux.moe/the-discordful-pipeline/) - Simple tutorial to get you started.

 Look at the test/ directory, examples and documentation coming soon!